DEF CON: Contests

-Within DEF CON there are many contests and events which range from, Capture the Flag, Hacker Jeopardy, Scavenger Hunt, Capture the Packet, Crash and Compile, and Hackfortress to name a few.
+Within DEF CON there are many contests and events, including Capture the Flag, Hacker Jeopardy, Scavenger Hunt, Capture the Packet, Crash and Compile, and Hackfortress.

 Black Badge

 The Black Badge is the highest award DEF CON gives to contest winners of certain events.
 Capture the flag (CTF) winners sometimes earn these, as well as Hacker Jeopardy winners.
 The contests that are awarded Black Badges vary from year to year, and a Black Badge allows free entrance to DEF CON for life, potentially a value of thousands of dollars.

 In April 2017, a DEF CON Black Badge was featured in an exhibit in the Smithsonian Institution's National Museum of American History entitled "Innovations in Defense: Artificial Intelligence and the Challenge of Cybersecurity".
 The badge belongs to ForAllSecure's Mayhem Cyber Reasoning System, the winner of the DARPA 2016 Cyber Grand Challenge at DEF CON 24 and the first non-human entity ever to earn a Black Badge.